filipesmg/benchmark-survey/README.md

 # HPC Benchmark Survey

-[WIP] A survey of existing HPC benchmarks and benchmark suites.
+A survey of existing HPC benchmarks and benchmark suites.
 See also [benchmark taxonomy](https://github.com/LLNL/benchmark-taxonomy).

-The list of benchmarks collected here in a machine-readable manner is transformed _downstream_ into tables, like a TeX table for a paper.
+The list of benchmarks collected here in a machine-readable manner is transformed into tables, like a TeX table for a paper.

 ## Benchmark YAML Scheme